tc39/proposal-concurrency-control/README.md

 #### Open Questions

-- should the protocol be Symbol-based?
+- should the acquire protocol be Symbol-based?
 - maybe a sync/throwing acquire?
   - `tryAcquire(): GovernorToken`
   - or maybe not throwing? `tryAcquire(): GovernorToken | null`